 - Those darned 8-legged friends.

-I thought about using a worm-composting bin, but I’m not totally sold on that idea as yet (although the thought of indoor composting is sounding better each day).
+I thought about using a worm-compost bin, but I’m not totally sold on that idea as yet.
+Although, the thought of indoor composting sounds better each day.
 I’ll keep at this for a while.
 Who knows, maybe it’s like learning to write with your left hand (if you’re right-handed), the more you do it, the better you get.